Ahmad Shah Massoud: Assessment and legacy

 The road near the Afghanistan Embassy is a "symbol of ties" that binds the two nations that have always "enjoyed excellent relations".

 His friend Abdullah Abdullah said that Massoud was different from the other guerilla leaders.
 "He is a hero who led a clear struggle for the values of the people".

 In a 2001 mourning ceremony at Moscow to honour the memory of Ahmad Shah Massoud, one-time foe Colonel Abdul Qadir stated: "Though Massoud and I used to be enemies, I am sure he deserves great respect as an outstanding military leader and, first of all, as a patriot of his country".

-Titles

-Massoud's byname, "Lion of Panjshir" (شیر پنجشیر, "Shir-i Panjshir"), earned for his role during the Soviet occupation, is a rhyming play on words in Persian, as the name of the valley means "five lions".

-The Wall Street Journal referred to Massoud as "The Afghan Who Won the Cold War", referring to the global significance of the Soviet defeat in Afghanistan for the subsequent collapse of the Eastern Bloc.

-He is also known by his followers as Āmir Sāhib-i Shahīd (آمر صاحب شهید), which translates to "(our) martyred commander".

 Honors outside Afghanistan

 In 2007, the government of India decided to name a road in New Delhi's Chanakyapuri district after Massoud.

 In February 2021, the Council of Paris in France honored Massoud by installing a plaque in the 8th arrondissement of Paris.
 The decision reflected Massoud's unique connections with France.
 In March 2021, the Mayor of Paris named a pathway in the Champs-Élysées gardens after Massoud.
 The ceremony was attended by Massoud's son and former president Hamid Karzai.

-He has been posthumously honored by a plaque in France in 2021, and in the same year was awarded with the highest honor of Tajikistan.
+He has been posthumously honored by a plaque in France in 2021, and in the same year was awarded with the highest honor of Tajikistan, the Order of Ismoili Somoni, on 2 September 2021.